shammasktl/festie-results-plugin-server/GET_STRATEGIC_RESULTS_API.md

 **Logic:**
 1. Filters to **unpublished programs only** (programs with results but not published)
-2. Finds programs where **OTHER teams have good results** (not the `lowerTeam`)
+2. Finds programs where **OTHER teams have high scores** (not the `lowerTeam`)
-3. Calculates total points other teams would gain from each program
+3. Calculates total score points other teams would gain from each program
-4. Sorts by other teams' scores descending (programs where competitors perform best first)
+4. Sorts by other teams' scores descending (programs where competitors get highest scores first)
 5. Returns top N programs that would push the target team down if published

-**Example:** `lowerTeam=Team Delta` returns programs where other teams have strong results that would surpass Team Delta
+**Example:** `lowerTeam=Team Delta` returns programs where other teams have high scores that would surpass Team Delta

 ## Request Examples